Save on Gifts for Gardeners!

 Its flowers are bright purplish to magenta pink and bloom for weeks in mid-spring.

 The plant has a mat-forming habit of growth, with leaves that get about three to four inches tall.
+The flower stems, which cover the entire plant when in bloom, reach about eight inches tall.

 This Cheddar Pink is hardy from USDA Zones 3 to 9, and easy to grow in full sun and well-drained soil.
 Avoid planting it in poorly drained conditions, or heavy wet clay.